Skip to main content

 🐼How to create a schema?

-There is another tutorial showing you how you can create schemas with the command line tool send-to-node.
-For this tutorial this is not necessary, but if you are wondering what is going on, you should check this out first!
+In this tutorial we are creating our schema programatically by publishing operations to the node from the front-end code.
+There is another tutorial showing you how you can create schemas with the command line tool fishy.
+For this tutorial this is not necessary, but it's a good next step if you want to learn more about schema creation, or for when you start developing your own application.

 We could create these schemas now manually by sending operations to our node, but we already have that prepared for you.
 Just run the following command inside the mushroom-app-tutorial directory: